 The vast majority of my time travelling with the boat is day sails.
 Hopping from one anchorage to the next, one port to another, or from town to town.
 As I’ve progressed through the Mediterranean I’ve had to make a number of longer passages.
 It seems these are the times when anything that was waiting to break finally does.

-This article chronicles the challenges I’ve fast on passages to date.
+This article chronicles the challenges I’ve faced on passages to date.
 What can go wrong will go wrong.

 Ibiza to Mallorca

 As passages go, Ibiza to Mallorca is a relatively short one.
 Roughly 12 hours, but it was only my second ever solo night passage.
 Oddly my first solo passage from the Spanish mainland to Ibiza had gone without a hitch.
 Unfortunately I wasn’t so lucky heading to Mallorca.

 Everything was plain sailing (excuse the pun) until about 15nm from Santa Ponca.
 I was resting my head when the boat started veering to port and the cross track error alarm on my chartplotter decided to sing its heart out.
 The cause was a failed Global/Cetrek autopilot.
 At nearly half the age of the boat, it was sure to go at some point or another.
 I first thought it was the autopilot remote, but at the time it didn’t matter, I was hand steering a tedious three hours before landing in a comfortable anchorage.

 Fast forward a couple of months and I’d completely forgotten about my sail Mallorca.
 I was now in Menorca and headed to Sardinia, a good month or so later than planned.
 Checking the weather it looked like I was in for 20knts of wind on the beam.
 “Perfect” I though to myself, as Jade is known to fly along in those conditions.